net-lisias-kspu/ContractConfigurator/Contract-Type.md

         cancellable = true
         declinable = true

+        // When set to true, this contract is automatically accepted when
+        // offered.
+Use it to make a contract like the stock World-Firsts
+        // Record contracts.
+        // Default = false
+        autoAccept = false

         // Prestige.
 If not specified, this contract type will be available at
         // any prestige level.
 Otherwise, locked to the level specified.
 Can
         // be specified multiple times.